A novel lactose intolerance treatment could soon become the first FDA-approved prescription therapy of its kind.

 More recently, Ritter presented data from a Phase 2b trial of RP-G28 at the October 2018 Annual Scientific Meeting of the American College of Gastroenterology in Philadelphia.
 Compared to the placebo group, treated patients showed significant increases in several species of bacteria associated with lactose metabolism.
 Notably, bifidobacteria increased in 78% of patients in the RP-G28 groups (p = <0.001).

 That's certainly good news for patients pained by dairy foods.
-But how necessary is a prescription drug the lactose intolerant, and how much value does it really offer?
+But how necessary is a prescription drug for the lactose intolerant, and how much value does it really offer?

 Addressing An Unmet Need